Resize Text: |

 A15.
 The SMC does not issue guidelines on doctors’ fees and charges and is not able to comment on the appropriateness of the fees charged by the doctor or clinic.

-Alternatively, if you are keen to go for mediation, you may wish to approach the Mediation Unit by MOH Holdings Pte Ltd (“MOHH”) for assistance at (65) 9116 9364 or email them at mediate@mohh.com.sg.
-You may also visit their website https://www.mohh.com.sg/hms/home for more information.
+Alternatively, if you are keen to go for mediation, you may wish to approach the Mediation Unit by MOH Holdings Pte Ltd for assistance at (65) 9116 9364 or email them at mediate@mohh.com.sg.
+You may also visit their website for more information.

 Q16.
 How long will it take for my complaint to be looked into?

 A16.
-The Inquiry Committee has 6 weeks to decide if a complaint should be dismissed or referred to a Complaints Committee (“CC”) to inquire into the matter and direct one or more investigators to investigate the matter.
+The Inquiry Committee has six weeks to decide if a complaint should be dismissed or referred to a Complaints Committee (“CC”) to inquire into the matter and direct one or more investigators to investigate the matter.

-Should a complaint be referred to a CC, it can take more than 6 months for the CC to complete its inquiry, depending on the complexity of the matter.
-If the subject matter of the complaint involves external proceedings such as a police investigation, a Coroner’s inquiry or Court proceedings, the CC will usually wait for such findings before making a determination on the case. .
+Should a complaint be referred to a CC, it can take more than six months for the CC to complete its inquiry, depending on the complexity of the matter.
+If the subject matter of the complaint involves external proceedings such as a police investigation, a Coroner’s inquiry or Court proceedings, the CC will usually wait for such findings before making a determination on the case.

 Q17.
 Will I be updated of the status of my complaint with the SMC?

 A17.
-As all proceeding before the Inquiry Committee (“IC”) and Complaints Committee (“CC”) are confidential, you will not receive periodic updates on the status of the inquiries.
+As all proceedings before the Inquiry Committee (“IC”) and Complaints Committee (“CC”) are confidential, you will not receive periodic updates on the status of the inquiries.
 Although the SMC appoints the ICs and CCs, these committees remain independent and separate bodies from the SMC.
 Hence, the SMC Secretariat is not empowered to release any information to anyone, including yourself or anyone whom you have authorised to receive information on your behalf.
 You will be informed in writing of the outcome of the IC or CC’s deliberations only at the conclusion of the matter.

 Q18.
 Can I submit additional information after I have lodged a complaint with the SMC?

 A18.
 Yes, you can, if the additional information was not already in your possession at the time when you have submitted your complaint to the SMC (refer to Q10 above).
-However, you may wish to first consider if it is necessary, as the submission of additional information at a later stage is likely to prolong the time needed by the IC or CC to look into the complaint.
+However, you may wish to first consider if it is necessary, as the submission of additional information at a later stage is likely to prolong the time needed by the Inquiry Committee or Complaints Committee to look into the complaint.
 You are therefore strongly encouraged to ensure that all necessary, relevant information has been obtained and included into your complaint before submitting it to the SMC.
 At the submission of any additional information, please explain why such information was not submitted or not available earlier.

 Aesthetic Practice